hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ## 4. Grow-Only Counter

 Next up is strong eventual consistency with Conflict Free Replicated Data Types! (mouthful!)
-Specifically this one's an operation-based Commutative Replicated Data Types (CmRDTs)[^8] also known as the `g-counter`.
+Specifically lets try an operation-based Commutative Replicated Data Types (CmRDTs)[^8] also known as the `g-counter`.
 If those sound like fancy words a way to intuit is you can replicate some data **strongly** across nodes by being available and partition tolerant guaranteeing that eventually it converges to a stable state given that the "operations" are pure, lack side effects like a computation say "addition" and the order in which this operation is carried out doesn't affect the result -- commutative!
 For example:

 ```
 (node a): 1 + (node b): 2 (node C): + 3